 As a neuropharmacologist, my research interests involve investigating basic mechanisms of pharmacology and biochemistry as they relate to drug effects on the brain and the pathology of neurodegenerative diseases.
 I hold a Ph.D. in Molecular Pharmacology &Toxicology from the University of Southern California (2013) and have studied ethanol intake behaviors in transgenic mice lacking purinergic P2X4 receptors and the role of adenosine homeostasis in mouse models of Parkinson's Disease and Stroke.
 I am a former NIH predoctoral fellow, have authored several primary research articles, and instructed students (high school through graduate) in the laboratory and classroom on their academic and professional development.

-I am currently an Assistant Professor in Neurology and the Cancer Early Detection Advanced Research Center, or CEDAR, at Oregon Health & Science University (OHSU).
-I work together with CEDAR members to plan for current and future information, data stewardship, and open science needs.
-See my recent publication on data licensing practices at PLOS ONE and you can check out more of my work via ORCID: 0000-0003-1026-5232.
+I am currently an Assistant Professor in Neurology at Oregon Health & Science University (OHSU).
+I have also served as faculty in the OHSU Library and the Center for Cancer Early Detection Advanced Research (CEDAR), working together with researchers to support open science practices and data stewardship needs.
+See my recent publication on data licensing at PLOS ONE and you can check out more of my work via ORCID: 0000-0003-1026-5232.